d6e/BabbleBoop/README.md

 This is a fun little project I put together to experiment with real-time translation in VRChat using Large Language Models (LLMs).
 It's not perfect, but it's been interesting to play around with!

+The fun thing about LLMs is that they can translate to anything!
+English -> Japanese, English -> Emoji, English -> Sophisticated British Butler!

 ## What It Does

 - Listens to your speech in VRChat